About

 Course Outline (PDF)

-Additional open IMPRS-PHDS doctoral positions may be posted in the coming months.
+Open IMPRS-PHDS doctoral positions may be posted in the coming months.
 Please register with us and we will send you a copy: phds@demogr.mpg.de.